alefisico/reana-tutorial/episodes/introduction.md

 This lack of documentation and knowledge transfer hinders efficiency and can lead to unnecessary duplication of effort.

+To address some of these reproducibility challenges, the Common Analysis Group (CAT) has developed valuable resources:

+ * *Centralized Code Repository*: CAT maintains a central repository for [CMS analysis code](https://gitlab.cern.ch/cms-analysis).
+This ensures code accessibility and simplifies collaboration among analysts.
+ * Statistical Interpretation Tools: CAT is working on a suite of tools for [preserving and publishing the statistical interpretations of results](https://cms-analysis.docs.cern.ch/stats/contributing/).
+These tools promote consistency and transparency in statistical analyses.

+By leveraging these resources, analysts can benefit from existing knowledge and code, reducing redundancy and accelerating the analysis process.

 ## Reproducibility

 Reproducibility is a cornerstone of scientific research, and HEX is no exception.